Lana Del Rey announces headline US tour dates – and tickets go on sale soon

-Lana Del Rey announces headline North American tour dates – and this is when tickets go on sale.
+Lana Del Rey announces headline North American tour dates – and this is everything you need to know about presale tickets and more.

 The singer-songwriter will play a string of outdoor shows across the US this September and October.